 I’m willing to call myself an ignorant American for not even knowing what an afternoon tea was before coming to the UK.
 Even then, it wasn’t until I took the Afternoon Tea Tour on the Red Bus Bistro that I learned firsthand exactly what it entailed.

-The afternoon tea is a British tradition dating back to the 1840’s.
+The afternoon tea is a British tradition dating back to the 1840s.
 It’s an interim meal between lunch and a late dinner.
-Finger sandwiches and pastries are a common component.
-Scones, clotted cream and jelly were added later.
+Finger sandwiches and pastries are common components.
+Scones, clotted cream and jam were added later.

 For the next 90 minutes, we toured around the city center, hitting landmarks around the Old and New Towns.
 Every few minutes, the guide on the bus would give us information about the locations we were passing.
 Somehow, despite all the other walking and bus tours I’ve done in Edinburgh, I still managed to learn several new facts on the Red Bus Bistro Tour.
 One of these was how the dead bodies from the plague were thrown into…well, I don’t want to spoil the tour.
 You’ll just have to go yourself!

-As to the food that as served, it was surprisingly good, considering how literally everything provided is made on the bus.
-I’ve never been a fan of the UK’s proclivity toward using white bread, but beyond that, there was nothing I could fault with in the meal.
+As to the food that was served, it was surprisingly good, considering how literally everything provided is made on the bus.
+I’ve never been a fan of the UK’s proclivity toward using white bread, but beyond that, there was nothing I could fault with.
 My dad was particularly fond of the salmon crackers, as they were easy to eat with his lack of teeth.
 I got to devour his quiches, and I also ate his scone and jam when he said he couldn’t eat another bite.

 What truly amazed me was how well the caddy stayed up on the table, despite the bus bouncing down the cobblestone streets.
 I actually thought the slate was bolted to the table…until the waitress casually removed the trays at the end of the ride.
 They were just heavy enough not to move, and the second and third tiers were supported by a high-quality spring.
 Still, the scones were on the top tier and I just can’t believe they didn’t topple off.